| |

 |

-a stile beside a gate, a National Trust sign, and you're striding nicely
+a gate, a National Trust sign, and you're striding nicely towards

 |